 If you’re a parent considering Benidorm for a family holiday, chances are you’ve hesitated for a moment.
 Maybe you’ve heard the jokes.
 Maybe you’ve wondered whether it’s really suitable for children.
 That pause is completely understandable, and it’s also where most families are pleasantly surprised.

 Benidorm turns out to be one of those places that just works when you’re travelling with kids.
 It’s sunny without being exhausting, busy without feeling chaotic, and packed with activities that suit everyone from toddlers in prams to teenagers who need more than just a beach towel to stay entertained.
-Once you start looking at the actual things to do in Benidorm for families, it quickly becomes clear why so many British parents return again and again.

 Benidorm isn’t pretending to be something it’s not, and that’s part of the appeal.
 It’s practical.
 It’s set up for visitors.
 And for families, that’s a huge relief.